MontgomeryLab/tinyRNA/doc/Configuration.md

 Since this configuration file is primarily used by Counter, we recommend you see [Counter's documentation](Counter.md) for a more thorough explanation.

 >**Tip**: Don't worry about having duplicate Feature Source entries.
 Each GFF file is parsed only once.

+## Plot Stylesheet Details
+Matplotlib uses key-value "rc parameters" to allow for customization of its properties and styles, and one way these parameters can be specified is with a [matplotlibrc file](https://matplotlib.org/3.4.3/tutorials/introductory/customizing.html#a-sample-matplotlibrc-file), which we simply refer to as the Plot Stylesheet.
+You can obtain a copy of the default stylesheet used by Plotter with the command `tiny get-template`.
+Please keep in mind that Plotter overrides these defaults for a few specific elements of certain plots.
+Feel free to reach out if there is a plot style you wish to override but find you are unable to.